tterry617/altitude-2019-video-workshop/README.md

 ### Step 2: Configure logging endpoint

-In this repo you will find a file `logging-log_format.txt`.
+In this repo you will find a file `log_format.txt`.
 This is a list of variables we will ne sending to our logging endpoint.
 We will be url encoding these and uploading them to the Fastly logging API.

 We are working with Sumo Logic for this workshop, you can use any logging endpoint we support to suit your needs.

 In the directory of your git repo, run the following command to configure your real time logs:

 ````
-curl -X POST https://api.fastly.com/service/${SERVICE_ID}/version/2/logging/sumologic -H "Fastly-Key: ${API_KEY}" -d@logging-log_format.txt | jq
+curl -X POST https://api.fastly.com/service/${SERVICE_ID}/version/2/logging/sumologic -H "Fastly-Key: ${API_KEY}" -d@log_format.txt | jq
 ````

 Sample response: